datarobot/datarobot-user-models/README.md

 Please note that these examples may not stay up to date with the latest API or best practices.

+The [./public_dropin_notebook_environments](./public_dropin_notebook_environments) contains template examples (sample Dockerfile and context) for how to create custom images to use as the environments for DataRobot Notebooks.

 For further documentation on this and all other features please visit our comprehensive documentation at: https://docs.datarobot.com/